mchmarny/ns-label-operator/README.md

 # ns-label-trigger

-WIP: kubernetes namespace watch with label trigger
+Watches kubernetes namespaces and fires a trigger when specific label is set to true.

 ## deployment